openhab/openhab-addons/bundles/org.openhab.binding.http/README.md

 | `ignoreSSLErrors` | no       |  false  | If set to true ignores invalid SSL certificate errors.
 This is potentially dangerous.|

 *Note:* optional "no" means that you have to configure a value unless a default is provided and you are ok with that setting.

+*Note:* If you rate-limit requests by using the `delay` parameter you have to make sure that the time between two refreshes is larger than the time needed for one refresh cycle.

 ## Channels